Data

 Arctic PASSION is supporting Arctic Seas Portal by non-profit Snowchange Cooperative, a network of local and Indigenous communities around the north.
 You can access the Arctic Seas Portal through this link.

 Arctic PASSION is enhancing a permafrost online tool by customising it to the non-scientific end-users needs as one of its services.
 The tool has been shown to people who are living and taking decisions in the Arctic and for their input on how it can be optimised for their needs and what they are particularly interested in.
-You can access the permafrost online tool is available through this link or read more about the Pan-Arctic requirements-driven Permafrost Service.
+You can access ALEX via this link or read more about the Pan-Arctic requirements-driven Permafrost Service on our website.

 Lake Ice Service for Arctic Climate and Safety

 The Finnish Environment Institute’s Earth Observation service for Arctic climate and safety includes a lake ice service, providing near real-time information about the ice conditions of freshwater lakes, based on satellite imagery and in-situ information (community-based monitoring and governmental observations).
 It’s an excellent tool for visualizing spatiotemporal data in map format or as statistical time series.
-You can access TARKKA+ here or read more about the Lake Ice Service for Arctic Climate and Safety.
+You can access the Lake Ice Service here or read more about the Lake Ice Service for Arctic Climate and Safety.

 Daily Sea Ice Index

 The Norwegian Meteorological Institute has developed a tool for sea ice extent visualization.
-Sea Ice Extent is defined as the area covered by a significant amount of sea ice and is one of the iconic indicators for climate change.
-The Sea-ice concentration data is taken from MET Norway's navigational sea-ice charts and the EUMETSAT OSI SAF Sea Ice Index.
+Sea Ice Extent is defined as the area covered by a significant amount of sea ice and is one of the headline indicators for climate change.
+The Sea-ice concentration data is taken from the EUMETSAT OSI SAF.
+The tool can visualize both daily and monthly sea-ice extent, at global and regional scales.